PrinsGeryha/dante-squeezelite-bridge/README.md

-# Dante Audio Bridge with Inferno and Squeezelite for Debian on Proxmox.
+# Dante Audio Bridge with Inferno and Squeezelite for Debian on Proxmox

-A working Debian-based setup for creating Dante audio transmitters from a Proxmox LXC container or Debian install using [`inferno`](https://github.com/teodly/inferno) and `squeezelite`.
+A working Debian-based setup for creating Dante audio transmitters from a Proxmox LXC container, VM, or normal Debian install using [`inferno`](https://github.com/teodly/inferno), `statime`, and `squeezelite`.

 This project is intended for homelab and whole-home audio setups where you want software-based audio players to appear as Dante transmitters on the network.